Political Economy, Civil Resistance, Development, International Economics, Public Economics, Institutional Economics

 Joshua Ammons is a Graduate Lecturer at George Mason University and a Community Engagement Strategist at the Institute for Humane Studies.
 He researches the political economy, international economics, and economic development with a focus on civil resistance movements.

 “Non-Violent Action,” In Stefanie Haeffele and Virgil Storr, eds.
 Bottom-up Responses to Crisis (Palgrave Macmillan Publishers), 2020, 29-56. (with C. Coyne)

 Review of Tom Palmer and Matt Warner, Development with Dignity: Self-determination, Localization, and the End to Poverty.
 Journal of Markets and Morality.
-2022
+2022: 143-146.

 “Nonviolent Action” In Richard Jong-A.-Pin ed.
 Elgar Encyclopedia of Public Choice (Edward Elgar), 2023. (with C. Coyne)